keigo-k/distsyslab/README.md

 If you want to run Kubernetes on Docker in localhost, execute the below command.

 ```
+$ cd local
-$ ansible-playbook install_docker.yml
+$ ansible-playbook local_docker.yml
 ```

-If you don't need a gpu node in kubernetes, you should execute the above command with "".
+If you don't need a gpu node in kubernetes, you should execute the above command with -e "enable_nvidia_gpu=false".

 ```
+$ cd local
-$ ansible-playbook -e "enable_nvidia_gpu=no" install_docker.yml
+$ ansible-playbook -e "enable_nvidia_gpu=false" local_docker.yml
 ```